 Designated as a National Recreation Trail in 1981, Round Mountain Trail (Summit Adventure Trail) is actually the final trail that completes the Round Mountain Trail System.
 It’s preceded by an easy Foothills Interpretive Nature Trail to get you going and ready before a steep and strenuous but worthy climb up to the mighty and broad summit of Sheep Mountain.

-Round Mountain Trail System begins at the trailhead at Big Thompson Canyon parking Lot.
-Around a quarter mile off the trailhead, the Foothills Nature Trail splits.
+Round Mountain Trail System begins at the trailhead at Big Thompson Canyon Parking Lot.
+Around a quarter-mile off the trailhead, the Foothills Nature Trail splits.
 To continue on the nature walk, turn right.
 To access Round Mountain National Recreation Trail, turn left- it is a long steady climb with an average grade of 8%.

 Continuing to Round Mountain NRT, you will pass through a steep fire trail for a hundred yards until it evens out in a singletrack trail along the sides of Sheep Mountain.
 Hang on for the next two miles as the trail becomes even more steep and technical.
 Get ready to pass through tight switchbacks and along big rocks and scree fields.

-On the third mile, the trail eases a little bit, it still goes uphill but there sure is a noticeable change on the steepness.
+On the third mile, the trail eases a little bit, it still goes uphill but there sure is a noticeable change in the steepness.
 But that just goes for a short while, be prepared once again for some technical and hard rock maneuvers before you come in on a beautiful aspen forest.

 Views to appreciate along the way to the summit are the Big Thompson Canyon, Pinewood Reservoir, Carter Lake Dam, Rocky Mountain National Park, and the eastern plains of Colorado.